-(JLE) is a free, bi-monthly online publication living out the Lutheran tradition of addressing social issues theologically, using the resources of historical, theological, and ethical tradition, biblical interpretation, and social sciences.
+(JLE) is a free, monthly, ecclesial online publication living out the Lutheran tradition of addressing social issues theologically, using the resources of historical, theological, and ethical tradition, biblical interpretation, and social sciences.

 A bridge between the academic study of Christianity and the contemporary life of the Church, JLE is a meeting place for scholars and professors, seminary and university students, pastors and bishops, and theologically informed lay persons, advocates, and activists.
-JLE is updated bimonthly, and JLE members can
+JLE is updated monthly, and JLE readers can

 to receive notice of updates.

 JLE offers scholarship, resources, and dialogue.
 It publishes original articles and makes important, previously published contributions to Lutheran ethics available electronically.
 Among its resources are brief opinion pieces on contemporary issues, book reviews, and longer scholarly works.